 Improving the Quality of Health Care in the Public Sector

 The research aimed to demonstrate how transparency in the health sector can improve the efficiency of budget allocations and result in improved overall care.
-TI Jordan conducted a survey with eight government hospitals in central Jordan, three in the north, and two in the south, to assess the efficiency and effectiveness of secondary health care…
+TI Jordan conducted a survey in eight government hospitals in central Jordan (three in the north and two in the south) to assess the efficiency and effectiveness of secondary health care…

 Governance of the Directorate of Drug Administration: Challenges and Way forward